Md-Iftekhar-Hossain-Tushar/Dinajpur-Driving-School/README.md

 are we doing and how are we doing all the work.
 4. There will be an Apply section and in it, we have three parts bike, car, and heavy vehicle.
-5. In the contact section we have given information to contact us by mail and p
+5. In the contact section we have given information to contact us by mail and phone information.

 ## FUTURE ENHANCEMENT
 1. We will do more details work on the Home page, photos page, About page, and Contact page.